 Variable User Capabilities

 Consumer app design assumes a relatively homogeneous user base in terms of digital literacy.
-Patient-facing health apps serve a population spanning from digitally native 25-year-olds managing fitness to 80-year-olds managing multiple chronic conditions who did not use a smartphone until their children set one up.
-Research must capture usability across this full spectrum.
+Patient-facing health apps serve a population spanning from digitally native 25-year-olds managing fitness to 80-year-olds managing multiple chronic conditions who did not use a smartphone until their children set one up — and everyone in between, including patients with intermittent capability due to fatigue, pain, or medication side effects.
+Research must capture usability across this full spectrum rather than testing a narrow band and assuming the rest will figure it out.

 High-Stress Usage Contexts